-“The work of judgment is God’s own work, so it must naturally be done by God Himself; it cannot be done by man in His stead.
-Because judgment is the conquering of man through the truth, it is unquestionable that God still appears as the incarnate image to do this work among men.
-That is to say, in the last days, Christ shall use the truth to teach men around the earth and to make all truths known to them.
+“The work of judgment is God’s own work, so it should naturally be done by; it cannot be done by man in His stead.
+Because judgment is the conquering of the human race through the truth, it is unquestionable that God still appears as the incarnate image to do this work among men.
+That is to say, in the last days, Christ shall use the truth to teach men around the earth and make all truths known to them.
 This is God’s work of judgment” (“Christ Does the Work of Judgment With the Truth” in The Word Appears in the Flesh).

 from Answers to Screenplay Questions

 Question 5: The religious pastors and elders often preach to believers that any preaching that says the Lord has come in the flesh is false.
 They base this on the Bible verses: “Then if any man shall say to you, See, here is Christ, or there; believe it not.
 For there shall arise false Christs, and false prophets, and shall show great signs and wonders; so that, if it were possible, they shall deceive the very elect” (Mat 24:23-24).
 We now have no idea how we should discern the true Christ from false ones, so please answer this question.